ahmadawais/awesome-random-stuff/readme.md

+### May 18, 2020
+- [When To Launch Your Product ](https://whentolaunch.app/insights) - Insights on when to launch a product on ProductHunt.
+Pretty useful.
 ### May 17, 2020
 - [HackerNews Trends](https://showcase.metamate.io/hackernews-trends) - Nice trends site to analyze data on HN.
 - [This Word Does Not Exist](https://www.thisworddoesnotexist.com/) - This Word Does Not Exist uses an artificial intelligence model named GPT-2 to invent new English words.